dailypush/GoMinecraftStatStream/Readme.md

 - `stats.go`: Fetches player stats and stores them in Redis.
 - `mojang.go`: Converts player UUIDs to player names.
 - `handler.go`: HTTP handlers for the API endpoints.
-- `playerstats.go`: The endpoint for querying player stats with grouping and sorting functionality.
+- `playerstats.go`: The endpoint for querying player stats with grouping, sorting, filtering, and limiting functionality.
 ## License

 This project is licensed under the MIT License.